-The program enables practitioners to learn from medication incidents, and better understand why they happen and how they can be prevented.
-Utilizing both a preventative approach through proactive reviews of work processes to identify areas of risk and retrospective reviews of specific medication incidents, pharmacy professionals will be able to identify learnings that will help prevent incidents and enhance patient safety.
+The program enables practitioners to learn from medication incidents, and better understand why they happen as well as how they can be prevented.
+Utilizing both a preventative approach through proactive reviews of work processes to identify areas of risk, and retrospective reviews of specific medication incidents, pharmacy professionals are able to identify learnings that help prevent incidents and enhance patient safety.

 The College has developed an interactive tool that allows pharmacy teams and other stakeholders to view aggregate, anonymous medication safety data available through the AIMS program.